chaosmail/chaosmail.github.com/_posts/2019-02-01-getting-started-with-sql2019.md

 sudo apt-get install -y kubectl=1.10.9-00
 ```

-The `mssqlctl` tool is a handy command-line utility that allows you to create and manage SQL Server 2019 Big Data installations.
+The `mssqlctl` tool is a handy command-line utility that allows you to create and manage SQL Server 2019 Big Data cluster installations.
 You can [install it][install-mssqlctl] using pip with the following command:

 ```sh
 $ pip3 install --extra-index-url https://private-repo.microsoft.com/python/ctp-2.2 mssqlctl --user